gwu-libraries/social-feed-manager/README.md

         % sudo chmod +w supervisor-sfm-conf

+* copy supervisor-sfm-conf/streamsample.conf.template to
+  supervisor-sfm-conf/streamsample.conf

+        % cd supervisor-sfm-conf
+        % cp streamsample.conf.template streamsample.conf

-* edit supervisor-sfm-conf/streamsample.conf to use the path to your sfm project and to use your preferred system user account
+  and edit streamsample.conf  to use the path to your sfm project, the value of the PATH environment variable set within your virtualenv, and to use your preferred system user account (to avoid having the output files owned by root).

 * to verify that supervisord detected the new configuration file and started the process, run supervisorctl: